-As a 15-year-old girl, you need an average of 1,800 to 2,400 calories daily, depending on your height and activity level.
+As a 15-year-old girl, you need an average of 1,800 to 2,400 calories daily, depending on your height and activity level according to the Dietary Guidelines for Americans, 2015-2020.
 Instead of following a fad diet that bans whole food groups and promises quick weight loss, eliminate the foods that aren't doing your body any favors.
-This will help you reduce calories, approximately 250 and 500 per day -- depending on your size and your calorie burn rate -- to lose 1/2 to 1 pound per week.
+This will help you reduce calories, approximately 250 and 500 per day — depending on your size and your calorie burn rate — to lose 1/2 to 1 pound per week.
 Speak with your doctor or dietitian to determine a calorie intake that's right for you.

 Soda, candy, sweets, chips, snack mixes, cereal bars, sugary breakfast cereals and white bread are items that contain a fair number of calories but offer few quality vitamins and minerals.
 Choose foods that have a higher nutritional value and fewer calories.
 Snack on fresh fruit, low-fat cheese and yogurt, 100-percent whole-wheat crackers, hummus and cut-up vegetables.

-You'll need 5 to 6 servings of whole grains daily.
+You'll need five to six servings of whole grains daily.
 An serving is one slice of whole-wheat bread or 1/2 cup of brown rice.
 Each day you should also aim for 2 and 1/2 cups of vegetables; 1 1/2 cups of fruit; 3 cups of dairy; and 5 ounces of protein such as chicken, fish, lean beef or tofu.
-Add in a little healthy fats such as those found in peanut butter, olive oil, nuts, avocados and salmon each day, too.
+Add in a little healthy fat, such as that found in peanut butter, olive oil, nuts, avocados and salmon, each day too.

 At meals, avoid fried foods, creamy dressings, creamy sauces and white pasta.
 Choose grilled or broiled meats, fresh salads topped with olive oil and vinegar, steamed or roasted vegetables and whole grains such as brown rice, quinoa, whole-wheat pasta or 100-percent whole-wheat bread.
 These changes will instantly trim calories while helping you get optimal nutrition.

 When you lose weight without exercise, your body breaks down muscle mass for energy, which results in burning fewer calories.
 Prevent a drop in muscle with strength training and exercise.
-As a teen, you should get at least one hour of exercise daily.
+A workout for a 15-year-old female should include at least one hour of exercise daily according to the U.S. Department of Health and Human Services.
 This might involve walking briskly, taking a dance fitness class, riding your bike or playing sports.
 Experiment with different types of exercise to find the types you enjoy most.
 Being active burns calories naturally so that you won't have to cut back on healthy food to lose weight.

 Eating when you're stressed or bored doesn't promote a healthy weight.
-A 2014 study that was published in the journal BMC Public Health, found that girls are more prone to stress eating and, as a result, are more likely to be overweight and obese.
+A 2014 study that was published in the journal BMC Public Health, found that girls are more prone to stress eating and, as a result, are more likely to have overweight or obesity.
 Instead, call a friend, go for a walk or listen to music.
 Also, learn to notice when you feel full, and then stop eating.
 Overeating can be a habit that deters weight loss.
 Slow down, because it takes up to 20 minutes for you to notice that you feel satisfied.